-Lake Trout were the apex predators within the Great Lakes centuries ago.
+Lake trout were the apex predators within the Lakes centuries ago.
 Subspecies variation allowed the proliferation of many different stocks to share these waters and some grew up to 70 pounds in size.
 Abundant catches were recorded throughout the industrial expansion of the late 19th and early 20th century.
-The sea lamprey was first detected in the mid-1930's and was believed to have entered through man-made shipping canals.
+But the sea lamprey was first detected in the mid-1930's and was believed to have entered through man-made shipping canals.
 Within a decade, lake trout stocks began to fall; Lake Michigan's annual catch fell from 6.5 million pounds in 1944 to just 342,000 pounds by 1949.
 The sudden impact of the sea lamprey decimated the lake trout populations and is still felt today.

-A new vector for previously isolated predators, like the sea lamprey, was opened when the St. Lawrence Seaway began permitting inbound vessels that originated from around the globe in 1959.
+A new vector for previously isolated predators, like the sea lamprey, was opened when the St. Lawrence seaway began permitting inbound vessels that originated from around the globe in 1959.
 As global trade began sailing these inland waters, tiny invasive hitchhikers came along for the ride in ballast water tanks.
 And once a new invasive is introduced, inter-lake shipping can play a role in speeding the distribution of a new species throughout the basin.
+The impact of the sea lamprey played a critical role in decimating the commercial fishery for lake trout in the middle of the last century.
+But another invasive also contributed to this decline, a small prey fish called the alewife.
+These prey fish, when consumed by lake trout, caused deadly development problems in lake trout offspring.
+Once this apex predator was effectively removed from the food web, the alewife was left unchecked and began the next dramatic boom cycle.